Ashwath-poojary/6-day-DevOps-main/Day-5/README.md

 create a jump server or web-in host

 Launch an instance
-tarun-bastionhost
+ashwath-bastionhost
 Ubuntu 24.04 LTS
 t2.micro
-create key-pair : tarun-bastionhost RSA .ppk
+create key-pair : ashwath-bastionhost RSA .ppk
 30 gb storage

 We have to install kubectl, eksctl, aws cli